-Honey Processed - Occasionally you'll also see this referred to as “pulped natural.”
-In some respects they fall in between washed and natural coffee processes.
-The term became popular in Brazil where the process originated though more recently Central American countries (most notably Costa Rica) have begun to experiment with, and produce amazing honey processed coffees.
+Occasionally you'll also see these referred to as “pulped natural” and in some respects they fall between washed and natural coffee processes.
+The term became popular in Brazil where the process originated, though more recently Central American countries and now some African countries have begun to experiment with honey processed coffees with some exciting results.

 The honey process, like all of the other processes begins with the harvesting of ripe coffee cherries.
-Similar to washed coffees, the cherries are delivered to a wet mill where they are “floated” to separate the denser ripe cherries from their underripe counterparts.
-The ripe cherries are then fed from the bottom of the floating tank and sent through a modified de-pulping machine that will take just the skin and very top layer of pulp off of the fruit.
-This leaves the majority of the pulp on the parchment and bean.
+Similar to washed coffees, the cherries are delivered to a wet mill where they are “floated” to separate the denser ripe cherries from their under-ripe counterparts.
 The still gooey beans are then laid on a patio or raised bed to air dry.
-“Honey,” or “miel” in Spanish refers to the thick, sticky sweet consistency that the pulp takes on during the drying process.
+“Honey,” or “miel” in Spanish refers to the thick, sticky sweet consistency that the pulp takes on during this drying process.
 There is no honey from bees involved.